-The humble tart and crumble filler has a much more versatile repertoire.
+The classic and humble tart and crumble filler has a much more versatile repertoire than we once thought.

 Rhubarb, so frequently assigned to tarts, crumbles, jams and puddings, and sometimes wines; often combined with apple or strawberries, maligned as tart and abrasive and overdosed with sugar, does also have a more versatile repertoire.